bunnelab/virtues/README.md

 # Datasets

-## Downloading existing datasets from spora
+## Downloading Existing Datasets from spora

 All training datasets used in VirTues (except where licensing restrictions apply) are accessible through **[spora](https://spora.epfl.ch/)**, a unified spatial proteomics ecosystem, developed in parallel with VirTues.